 Is uninsured motorist coverage required?

-When deciding if uninsured motorist coverage is for you, think about the value of your car, the kind of medical insurance you have, and what, if any, disability your employer offers in the event you are too injured to work.
+When deciding if uninsured motorist coverage is for you, think about the value of your car, the kind of medical insurance you have, and what, if any, disability coverage your employer offers in the event that you are too injured to work.
 Planning ahead is the best way to protect yourself and your family.